Corbin Bernsen: Writing

 In October 2015, the Pelican Book Group released Bernsen's debut novel.
 The book, Rust: the Novel, is an adaptation of Bernsen's 2010 feature film, Rust, in which he played the main character and served as writer and director.
 Bernsen and his wife, Amanda Pays, have co-authored two books, Change Houses, Not Spouses and Open House: Reinventing Space for Simple Living, a coffee table book featuring remodeling and design ideas they have learned from remodeling their own homes.

 Personal life

 Bernsen was married to Brenda Cooper from 1983 to 1987.
 Bernsen has been married to British actress Amanda Pays since 1988.
-They have four sons: Oliver, Angus, Henry and Finley.
+They have four sons: Oliver, Angus, Henry, and Finley.
 Pays and Bernsen moved to the Hudson Valley in upstate New York in 2019 where he now focuses on film and television projects that can be shot locally.

-Bernsen has one of the largest snow globe collections in the world, with 9,000 globes.
+Bernsen has one of the largest snow globe collections in the world, with over 8,000 globes.
+One notable globe in his collection is a KISS motorized snow globe, for which Kyle MacDonald traded him in exchange for a speaking role in the film Donna on Demand.
+This was part of the famous "One Red Paperclip" series of trades, whereby MacDonald started with a red paperclip and ended with a farmhouse in Saskatchewan.